 Can it be repurposed/recycled at the end of its life?
 20%

 This is one of the products with the least environmental impact that I offer.
 Not only is it made of a natural and recycled material, it is also recyclable or reusable as wall art.

 Like the stationery these prints are made of 100% recycled natural fibers.
 Recycled prints in my shop are usually limited edition prints that remain from the batch I order for my monthly print club subscribers.

-Tea towels are made of 100% plant fibers which means they are renewable.
-I am hoping to eventually have access to a fabric for them that is also organic, as pesticides have a big impact on the environment.
-Many years from now, if your tea towel is past its prime, it can be repurposed or even recycled with other textiles.
+Tea towels and napkins are made of 100% plant fibers which means they are renewable.
+The cloth napkins are made of organic cotton.
+Many years from now, if your linens are past their prime, they can be repurposed or even recycled with other textiles.